Manasabalagere/RSVP-Case-Study/README.md

 ## Dataset

+- RSVP Case Study Questions.sql : The SQL script file for the questions to be answered.
+-
 ## Details of files given

 - RSVP CASE STUDY->SQL Script File: The question SQL script file given with the final codes (answers) written in it.
 This will be your solution file.